simyy/memcached-module-practice/README.md

 ### memcache_event

-Memcached event module, contains a worker and some threads, using libevent and pipe.
+Memcached event module, contains a master listner and multi-threads as worker, using libevent and pipe.

 * libevent
 * pipe